melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 # Upload script to Sparrowhub

-Provided you have an account on Sparrowhub, just do this:
+Provided you have an account on SparrowHub, just do this:

 ```